 Listed below is a checklist indicating the various forms required to be filed for candidacy for the office of Member of the City Council.
 It is the obligation of the candidate to ensure that he/she meets all filing requirements and deadlines.
 All candidates are urged to file the necessary papers as early as possible in order to avoid last minute rush and confusion, or any misunderstandings.
 Additionally, it is recommended that the candidate file all papers involved with his/her candidacy personally.
-The deadline for filing all forms is by 5:00 p.m. on December 19, 2019.
+The deadline for filing all forms is by 5:00 p.m. on August 7, 2020.
+If an incumbent does not file for reelection, the filing deadline for non-incumbents is extended until 5:00 p.m. on August 12, 2020.

 Date Issued Date Filed

-Personal information
+Personal information 1

 Candidate is a resident of Foster City

 Permission to Post Personal Information on Internet Form

 Nomination Paper

 Nomination Paper with required number of signatures

 Declaration of Candidacy EC §§10223, 10226

 Name on ballot (no titles or degrees)

 Ballot designation (same as on Ballot Designation Worksheet)

 Oath of Office taken EC §200

-Ballot Designation Worksheet EC §13107 1
+Ballot Designation Worksheet EC §13107

 Ballot designation provided meets requirements

 Candidate Statement of Qualifications Form.
-Candidate Statement ent is optional.
-1
+Candidate Statemen t is optional.

 Candidate Statement of Qualifications Form completed

 Candidate Statement is 200 words or less

 Candidate Statement is in proper format

 Printed copy and electronic copy of Statement is provided

 Check is payable to "City of Foster City"

 Character Based Name Form

 Chinese name or preferred transliteration, if any, is indicated

 Campaign Disclosure Statements

 FPPC Form 501 (Candidate Statement of Intention) file before soliciting or receiving contributions

 FPPC Form 700 (Statement of Economic Interests) GC §87201

 Code of Fair Campaign Practices (optional)

-Note: Additional FPPC forms are required to be filed during the camp contributions and expenditures.
+Note: Additional FPPC forms are required to be filed during the campa contributions and expenditures.
 See page 19-25 of this guide and the Manual 2.